connectivecpp/presentations/examples/README.md

 All of the example code builds and successfully runs (as unit tests) on Ubuntu (Linux), Windows, and macOS, using GitHub Actions (continuous integration).
 Specifically, `ubuntu-latest`, `windows-latest`, and `macos-latest` are the target runners specified in the build matrix in the workflow YAML file.

-All of the CMake files have C++ 20 set as the required C++ standard, but portions of the code can be extracted for use with older C++ standards.
+All of the CMake files have C++ 20 set as the required C++ standard, but only small portions require C++ 20, so most of the code can be used with older C++ standards.